 integration: liveDataMigrator: port: 18080 useSsl: false username: "admin" password: "password"

 Don't indent: these are top-level properties.
-Use your LiveData Migrator username so you only need to authenticate once when connecting with the CLI.
+Use your LiveData Migrator username so that you only need to authenticate once when connecting through the CLI.

 The password string needs to be encrypted using a bcrypt generator that provides a "2a" prefix at the beginning of the encrypted password.Example